NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 ⚠️ Don't worry, these are the broad outlines, and the States will add further details on what we need to do.

-NIS 2 incident reporting
+The declaration of a NIS 2 incident

 This is an early warning in which a malicious or illicit act, real or suspected, is stipulated.